kenyansa/shopping_cart_with_react/README.md

 # shopping_cart_with_react
-A shopping cart using react
+A shopping cart using usign JS